IlyaSkriblovsky/txredisapi/README.rst

 Installation
 ============
 It's a pure-python driver, in a single file.
 There's absolutely no need to install it anywhere.
-Just copy it ``txredisapi.py`` to your project directory.
+Just copy ``txredisapi.py`` to your project directory.

 If you have `cyclone <http://github.com/fiorix/cyclone>`_, you already have it too::